sunnyeyez123/Fitness_Shuffle/README.md

 ## What I learned

 I learn a lot about where to find affordable icons.
-I used icons from the [Nouns Project](https://thenounproject.com/guimoide/collection/fitness-exercises-solid/) for this filter.
+I used icons from the [Noun Project](https://thenounproject.com/guimoide/collection/fitness-exercises-solid/) for this filter.

 ## What's next for Plants at Home